 (10:59) We actually know that the research is highly exaggerated in terms on the role that it plays on health

-(13:16) Dr. Bacon’s turning point: When she found out that BMI was recommended by an organization funded by pharmaceutical companies who have the only weight loss drugs on the market
+(13:16) Dr. Bacon’s turning point: When they found out that BMI recommendations were created by an organization funded by pharmaceutical companies who produce weight loss drugs and products

 (17:35) Taking the issue one step further with the American Medical Association’s recommendation whether to categorize obesity as a disease or not